Jinsei Shinzaki: Michinoku Pro Wrestling (1993–1994)

 In 1993, Shinzaki followed The Great Sasuke to his promotion Michinoku Pro Wrestling, becoming one of its founders.
 In June 1993, Kensuke unmasked and changed his gimmick, re-debuting as Jinsei Shinzaki ("Jinsei" meaning "life" in Japanese), an aruki henro or Shikoku pilgrim.
-Under this persona, Shinzaki wrestled in a slow, meditated style, and constantly performed prayers in the ring before every movement.
-He also came to the arenas in full pilgrimage garments, including white robes and suge-kasa hats, and carried a shakujo staff and a kongo-zue.
-Jinsei debuted as a silent heel, being introduced by Mr. Yamaguchi as a special member of Super Delfín's heel unit in order to "curse" The Great Sasuke with his prayers.
+Under this persona, Shinzaki wrestled in a slow, meditative style, and constantly performed prayers in the ring before every movement.
+He also came to the arenas in full pilgrimage garments, including white robes and suge-kasa hat, and carried a shakujo staff and a kongo-zue.
+Jinsei debuted as a silent heel, being introduced by Mr. Yamaguchi as a special member of Super Delfín's heel unit in order to curse The Great Sasuke with his prayers.
 However, after disagreements with them, Shinzaki turned face in 1994 and joined Sasuke and his allies.